Vyridian/vxlisp/docs/how-to-add-new-language.md

 * External Libraries - vxlisp is intended to have minimal dependencies (keep it simple).
 Avoid dependencies wherever possible.
 * folder requirements - Each language has particular source and test folder conventions.
 * Native Compiler - You will obviously need a native compiler configured to run the generated code.
 This includes dependency management.
 * Sample source and test files - Make a sample app, library, and test file and compile and run them.
 These will be your working models.
-For consistency create runcompile, runapp, and runtest batch files.
+For consistency create runcompile, runapp, and runtest scripts.

 Steps: